Although I work with a variety of clients in my practice, I most enjoy working with other men- whether they have been in therapy before or not.

 - And more…

-Therapists are professionals and legally and ethically bound by confidentiality.
+I recognize that it can be awkward to reach out to a professional, especially for the first time, but therapists are legally and ethically bound by confidentiality, and you have control over who you tell or don’t tell you are seeing one, and if so, for what.
 You can feel confident that what you share will be kept private, and whether you choose to tell anyone you see a therapist is up to you.
 I always start therapy with a detailed discussion of this and provide opportunity for questions.

 If you think therapy could help, reach out and discuss it with someone.
 Share what’s on your mind, clarify the issues, and work together to address your concerns and to live a better life than you have been.
 Why wouldn’t you?